 Normal transit constipation

-Normal transit constipation is a condition in which a person perceives themselves to be constipated, but the consistency of their stools is normal, and the stools move through the digestive tract at a regular pace.
+In normal transit constipation a person feels constipated, but the consistency of their stools is normal, and the stools move through the digestive tract at a regular pace.

 Slow transit constipation